totango/discovery-agent/README.md

 ```

-You can also provide a different host and port and wait timeout for consul blocking calls.
+You can also provide a different host, port or wait timeout for consul blocking calls.

 ```java